Strunzdesign/snet-gateway/doc/protocol.md

 are always routed back to the correct gateway client entity that issued the respective request.

 Furthermore, there are s-net packets that are sent by nodes of the sensor network that are not addressed to one of the unicast SSAs assigned to gateway clients.
-Messages with such a destination address are "spontaneous" messages that are not replies to previous request messages.
-Instead, the nature of such packets is that they are sent without an external trigger to anybody who is interested.
-Relevant destination SSAs are `0x4000` (`MULTICAST_GATEWAY`), `0xFFFE` (`WIRED_ADDR`), and
+Such messages are "spontaneous" messages that are not replies to previous request messages.
+Instead, the nature of such s-net packets is that they are sent without an external trigger to anybody who is interested.
-`0xFFFF` (`NON_WSN_ADDR`), but there might be more.
+Relevant destination SSAs are `0x4000` (`MULTICAST_GATEWAY`), `0xFFFE` (`WIRED_ADDR`), and `0xFFFF` (`NON_WSN_ADDR`), but there
+might be more.
 To avoid flooding such unsolicited packets to each of the gateway client entities, the gateway relays them *only* to gateway client entities that explicitely subscribed to them before.
 The purpose of the *publish-subscribe service* is to manage these subscriptions.

 Accessing the publish-subscribe service involves two-way handhakes between a gateway client entity and the *publish-subscribe service* entity within the gateway.
 To add subscriptions, the handshake consists of a *service subscribe request* message issued by a